 Pat chicken breasts dry, and season both sides with ¼ tsp. salt and a pinch of pepper.

 Cook the Chicken

 Place a medium non-stick pan over medium-high heat.
 Add 1 tsp. olive oil and chicken breasts to hot pan.
 Cook until browned, 2-3 minutes per side.

 Transfer chicken to prepared baking sheet.
 Roast in hot oven until chicken reaches a minimum internal temperature of 165 degrees, 10-12 minutes.

 Rest cooked chicken at least 3 minutes and tent with foil.

 While chicken roasts, make sauce.

 Return pan used to sear chicken to medium-high heat.
 Add cream and a pinch of salt to hot pan and bring to a boil.

 Once boiling, remove from burner.
-Stir in Parmesan until smooth.
-Add half the chives (reserve remaining for garnish).
+Stir in Parmesan and half the chives (reserve remaining for garnish) until smooth.